CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/SYS.2.2.2 Clients under Windows 8.1.txt

 #### SYS.2.2.2.A4 Procurement of Windows 8.1

 The requirements according to the Windows Hardware Certification Requirements SHOULD be taken into account when purchasing Windows 8.1 or the corresponding hardware for the Windows 8.1 system.
-Furthermore, the systems to be procured should have a firmware configuration interface for UEFI SecureBoot and for the TPM (if any) that allows for control by the owner.
+Furthermore, the systems to be procured should have a firmware configuration interface for UEFI SecureBoot and for the TPM (if any) allowing for control by the owner.
 The Windows 8.1 procurement process SHOULD include the selection of a suitable license model.

 #### SYS.2.2.2.A5 Local Security Policy